-"Get Set ..." - Mt 11:2-11 - Advent 3 - Dec 12, 2004
+"Good Signs" - Mt 11:2-11 - Advent 3 - Dec 12, 2010

 Things were not going well for John.
 It had been rough at times - in fact, rough most of the time, but this time it looked pretty bad.
 In prison, with the Governor after his head, this time it looked pretty serious.
-He'd had a hard life up until now - driven by his faith, driven by who knows what voices, what voice, into the desert.
+John had had a hard life up until now - driven by his faith, driven by who knows what voices and urgings into the desert.
 Driven back out of the desert by the same forces of faith to proclaim a message of the coming of the Messiah.
-Tough food, rough clothing, thronging crowds, attacks from church and state - no, it had been a short life, but not sweet.
+Tough food, rough clothing, thronging crowds, attacks from church and state - no, his had been a short but not sweet life.

 And yet it was not all bad.
+There were some good signs.
 People had heard his message to repent, to prepare themselves for the coming of the one who would follow.
-They had heard, and better yet, had reacted, had responded by confessing their sins, repenting of them and signaling their response through being baptized in the Jordan.
-To be sure, there were plenty of people, especially the ones who professed a faith in God, who continued obliviously along their path, certain and sure that they knew what was right, especially what was right for others.
+They had heard, and better yet, they had reacted and had responded by confessing their sins, repented of those misdeeds, and sealed their responses through being baptized in the Jordan.
+To be sure, there were plenty of people, especially the ones who professed a faith in God, who after such powerful conversions continued obliviously along their path, certain and sure that they knew what was right, and especially what was right for others.

-But things were definitely not going well.
+But things were definitely not going well for John.
 Arrested, dumped into prison, awaiting a probable death.
 Had it been worth it?
 Could he have been wrong?
 Where was the Messiah, the Christ, the anointed one, the promised one that he was so sure would arrive any day?
 Would that saviour arrive in time to save him?
 It had all seemed so real, so urgent.
 He was sure that the Messiah would arrive, perhaps had already arrived, to bring peace to a land torn apart by warfare and strife, to bring justice to God's people suffering under the boots of a foreign oppressor, to bring retribution to the wicked and restoration to the righteous.